-QUALITY: We have rigorous safeguards in place to ensure the water we provide to you meets or surpasses increasingly stringent water quality standards.
-Across California, we conducted approximately 652 different tests on 25,239 water samples for 2,994 constituents last year.
-We are proud and pleased to confirm that we met every primary and secondary state and federal water quality standard.
+We have rigorous safeguards in place to help provide water to you that meets or surpasses increasingly stringent water quality standards.
+Across California, we conducted approximately 650 different tests on over 25,000 water samples for nearly 3,000 constituents last year.
+We are proud and pleased to confirm that those tests showed that we met every primary and secondary state and federal water quality standard.

-SERVICE: Last year, we invested more than \$92 million in water infrastructure in the California communities we serve.
-This investment ensures and maintains the safety and reliability of the facilities and technology needed to draw, treat, and distribute water.
+SERVICE: Last year, we invested more than \$74 million in water infrastructure in the California communities we serve.
+This investment helps maintain the safety and reliability of the facilities and technology needed to draw, treat, and distribute water.

-VALUE: While costs to provide water service continue to increase across the country, our investments help us provide high-quality water service that remains an exceptional value, costing customers about a penny per gallon.
+VALUE: While costs to provide water service continue to increase across the country, our investments help us provide high quality water service that remains an exceptional value for such an essential service.